edwardean/bahamut/README.md

     - Double-clicking a songs deselects it for some reason
     - When you add/remove a song, the selection doesn't follow the songs
     - When you add/remove a playlist, the selection doesn't follow the playlist
-- Make the track-bar not jump after you finish dragging it
 - Find (or draw?) a "pause" icon for the playlist/song currently-playing rows
 - Delete songs from All Songs (and remove from every playlist)
     - This should be undo-able!